ms4ndst/ani-cli-adv/README.md

 * Can I change dub language? - No.
 * Can I change media source? - No (unless you can scrape that source yourself).
 * Can I use vlc? - Yes, use `--vlc` or `export ANI_CLI_PLAYER=vlc`.
-* Can I adjust resolution? - Yes, use `-q resolution`, for example `ani-cli -q 1080`.
+* Can I adjust resolution? - Yes, use `-q resolution`, for example `ani-cli-adv -q 1080`.
 * How can I download? - Use `-d`, it will download into your working directory.
 * Can i change download folder? - Yes, set the `ANI_CLI_DOWNLOAD_DIR` to your desired location.
-* How can I bulk download? - `Use -d -e firstepisode-lastepisode`, for example `ani-cli onepiece -d -e 1-1000`.
+* How can I bulk download? - `Use -d -e firstepisode-lastepisode`, for example `ani-cli-adv onepiece -d -e 1-1000`.

 **Note:** All features are documented in `ani-cli --help`.